dk107dk/cdocs/README.md

 # Cdocs
 ## A super simple contextual help library.

-**Cdocs** is intended to help manage files for use in context sensitive help.
+**Cdocs** is intended to help manage files for use in context sensitive help and I18n.
 The library knows how to find docs given a path called a docpath.
 Docpaths should mirror a logical or physical structure of the application.
 This way docs are easy find and map cleanly to the way the app works.

 <img width="75%" height="75%" src="resources/images/docpath.png"/>

-The expected use of Cdocs is to create an endpoint to retrieve in-context help docs from at runtime, or to pull docs into an app build.
-In principle and with some custom code, Cdocs could be used as a lightweight general purpose help and manual system; however, that is not its intended use.
+The expected use of Cdocs is to create an endpoint to retrieve in-context help docs and/or UI labels from at runtime, or to pull docs into an app build.
+In principle and with some custom code, Cdocs could be used as a lightweight general purpose help and manual system, but that is not its intended use.

 Cdocs stores documentation as text files in a directory tree.
 Files are Jinja templates containing whatever doc format you prefer.
 Cdocs applies tokens to the templates if ```tokens.json``` containing dict are found.
 Files can be concatenated and/or composed.